-- · List of nominees shall be verified for eligibility - Declaration of nominees for various posts shall be done on the notified date. - The election shall be held in the Multi-purpose hall. - On the final day of election, the nominees shall be called in the sequential order of their election to declare what they can do if they are elected.
+- · List of nominees shall be verified for eligibility - Declaration of nominees for various posts shall be done on the notified date. - The election shall be held in the team work hall. - · On the final day of election, the nominees shall be called in the sequential order of their election to declare what they can do if they are elected.